Evan Rosen

 Rosen is the author of The Culture of Collaboration series of books.
-The first book in the series is The Culture of Collaboration (ISBN 978-0-9774617-0-7), a Gold Medal Winner in the Axiom Business Book Awards.
-The second book in the series is The Bounty Effect: 7 Steps to The Culture of Collaboration (ISBN 978-0977461776).
+The series includes The Culture of Collaboration (ISBN 978-0-9774617-0-7), a Gold Medal Winner in the Axiom Business Book Awards.
+The other book in the series is The Bounty Effect: 7 Steps to The Culture of Collaboration (ISBN 978-0977461776).
 The Bounty Effect includes a back-cover endorsement from Steve Wozniak, co-founder of Apple.
+The expanded and updated edition of The Culture of Collaboration (ISBN 978-0-9774617-9-0) was released in September of 2024.
+The subtitle of the new edition is Deserializing Time, Talent and Tools to Create Value in the Local and Global Economy.